-Children can flourish without the stress, pressures and confines of school and standard learning curricula (yes, they still learn and can have a much richer learning experience for it.).
+Children can flourish without the stress, pressures and confines of school and standard learning curricula, learn and have a much richer learning experience for it.

 A school-free education is also liberation from postcolonial structures and an act of resistance against stereotypes, discrimination and forms of oppression, inequalities that have been further exposed in the pandemic.

 There are children who want to go to school, also who need the support of caring and trusted adults outside of the home, as well as parents and families who rely on educational settings for resources and support to manage work, family life, and their own mental health.